renatolinsdigital/portfolio-template/README.md

 * Compress your images to reduce their file size and improve your website's loading speed.
 Services like iloveimg.com can help you optimize your images without sacrificing quality
 * Whenever possible, use .svg icons instead of other file formats.
 SVGs are scalable and won't lose quality even on high-resolution monitors
 * Make sure to include a favorite icon for your website.
 A well-designed icon can make your site more recognizable and add a professional touch.
 You can easily generate a favicon using services like favicon.io
+* The idea of this website template is to be as simple as possible, yet being professional.
+It means it is well constructed but it can be improved in several ways, such as using Typescript instead of Javascript, using Sass instead of plain CSS, etc. Other than that, this project doesn't feature a bundling(build) configuration, so if you want to improve score in services such as google page speed insights, you must consider bundlers such as Vite

 Feel free to make the necessary adjustments to fit your needs!